1816

 John Abbott Thomas and Family in Savannah

 During this time, JAT is in Savannah as the Deputy Port Collector.
 His sons were born in 1839 (John Huguenin Thomas) and 1840 (Edward Jonathan Thomas–my great-great-grandfather).
 By 1842, his first daughter Eliza Huguenin Thomas, Jr., would be born.
 Soon after, JAT loses his job as the Deputy Port Collector in Savannah, and relocates his family to McIntosh County, GA where his father owns about 15,000 acres of land.
-His father lives at Marengo Plantation with his second wife Mary Ann Houstoun and JAT lives on Peru Plantation on the South Newport River.
+His father lives at Marengo Plantation with his second wife Mary Ann Williamson Houstoun and JAT lives on Peru Plantation on the South Newport River.

 30 Nov.
 1845